binbjz/jks_sonar/README.md

 * **repo handler** to generate repo template, **dispatcher** modify **temp config template**
 * according to the specified parameters and then calls **handler** with **repo template** to access.
-* puInitConfigTemplate.xml is pu config tmpl - access sonar with manual, crontab or push.
+* puInitConfigTemplate.xml is push config tmpl - access sonar with manual, crontab or push.
-* prInitConfigTemplate.xml is pr config tmpl - access sonar with pull request.
+* prInitConfigTemplate.xml is pr config tmpl - access sonar with pr to master.
+* prtInitConfigTemplate.xml is pr config tmpl - access sonar with pr to test.

 ----